 Data handling

-What ADO Pilot sends to Anthropic for each review, what stays out, how long the prompt cache lives, and where the legal basis is documented.
+What ADO Pilot sends to Anthropic for each review, what stays out, how long content lives, and where the legal basis is documented.

 Last updated

 ADO Pilot sends only the data that an AI reviewer needs to comment on a pull request: the diff content of changed files and their paths.
 Your full source tree is never read, copied, or indexed.
-The data is held in memory for the duration of the review and is not persisted in our systems after the review completes.
+The diff is processed by our systems for the duration of the review — see How long content lives below for what happens to it afterward.

 What we send to Anthropic

-- Semgrep SAST findings produced from the same diff, when any are produced, so the reviewer can correlate static-analysis hits with the code under review.
+• Static-analysis findings produced from the same diff, when any are detected, so the reviewer can correlate them with the code under review.

 The system instructions we send Claude are not customer-specific.
 They describe how to review code; they do not contain any tenant data.